 Yost specifically talks about making long-term decisions with respect to player development.
 He wasn’t trying to win every game.
 His mandate in both of his most recent two jobs was to develop young teams.
 When that is your priority, you make different types of decisions than you do when trying to win the largest possible number of games.

 The same sort of thing applies in the type of situation some of us are in as coaches.
 It’s a case of how we play at season’s end being more important than how we play today.
 Mark Lebedew in his time at BR Volleys had the luxury of being able to mix up his lineup from match to match in German league play.
 He knew his team was stronger than others, and it was all about the playoffs.
-That allowed him to spread playing time and develop the younger guys.
+That allowed him to spread playing time and develop his squad depth.

 I was in a similar sort of situation at Svedala in that every team made the playoffs.
 Yes, there’s an advantage to finishing higher in the regular season standings.
 Yes, we also wanted to qualify for the mid-season Gran Prix by being top 4 at the halfway point.
 The big objective was going after the league championship, though, so I could take a somewhat more developmental than “win now” attitude early in the season.